A dream of uniting UK soccer fans swerves to the far right

 LONDON (AP) — John Meighan had a dream.

 A property manager and fan of the soccer team Tottenham Hotspur, he envisioned a group bringing together working-class people who felt excluded from political influence — to stand up in opposition, not to Muslims or Islam, but to extremism.
 They would be people like himself, fans with a passion for their teams and, in many cases, a fondness for a fight.
-He would cajole them to set aside team rivalries, put down their fists and march through London as an expression of anger and defiance against zealotry.
+They would set aside team rivalries and march through London as an expression of defiance.

-At the first demonstration of Meighan’s Football Lads Alliance, 10,000 people marched to protest several bloody weeks in which Islamic extremists had attacked British cities with vehicles, knives and a bomb — the deadliest assaults on the nation in more than a decade.
+At the first demonstration of Meighan’s Football Lads Alliance, 10,000 people marched to protest several bloody weeks in which Islamic extremists had attacked British cities with vehicles, knives and a bomb.

-The FLA drew little notice.
-But several months later, a second Football Lads march swelled to 50,000 demonstrators, and Tommy Robinson was among them.
+Yet the Football Lads drew little notice.
+But several months later, a second march swelled to 50,000 demonstrators — with Tommy Robinson among them.
 A seasoned anti-Muslim street agitator and far-right media star, he filmed himself praising the group as standing “against Islam.”

 Most Read Nation & World Stories